umarsamad/ejabberdSourceInstall/README.md

 Script Checked on Debian Buster with backports and Ejabberd 19.09

 Please note that Elixier was not included in the Script as part of the Dependency Install.
-However if installed the Elixier related D Functionality would also be made available.
+However if installed the Elixier related Functionality would also be made available.

 Notes: ejabberd-contrib Modules are not Compiled.
 For them Seperately Compile them using erlc and copy the beam files to /usr/local/ejabberd/ejabberd-module or what is your setting in ejabberdctl.cfg